 Bake for 9 to 12 minutes, or until golden and fragrant.
 Halfway through, rotate the sheet to ensure they bake evenly.
 Allow to cool completely, then use your hands to break apart into fine shreds.
 Store in a sealed container at room temperature for up to 4 days.

-Assemble the parfaits just before eating: In a small bowl, whisk together the honey and yogurt and set aside.
+In a small bowl, whisk together the honey and yogurt and set aside.
 Select 4 of your favorite 8-ounce glasses or cups and scoop 2 to 3 tablespoons yogurt into the bottom.
-Top with a sprinkling of Honeyed Crumble, 1 teaspoon pistachios, and 1 teaspoon chopped dates.
+Top with a sprinkling of honeyed crumble, 1 teaspoon pistachios, and 1 teaspoon chopped dates.
 Repeat two additional layers.
-Sprinkle an additional pinch of Honeyed Crumble on top and serve immediately.
+Sprinkle an additional pinch of honeyed crumble on top and serve immediately.